AfranioD/AfranioD/README.md

 - 👋 Hi, I’m @AfranioD
 - 👀 I’m interested in becoming a full stack developer.
 - 🌱 I’m currently learning tools that will make me a fullstack developer, as HTML, CSS, JAVASCRIPT, C# and PYTHON.
-- 💞️ I’m looking to collaborate on any project related to full stack development.
+- 💞️ I’m looking forward to collaborate on any project related to full stack development.
 - 📫 How to reach me ...

 <!---